 AGENDA COMMUNITY DEVELOPMENT ADVISORY BOARD 4:00 P.M.

-MONDAY, April 9, 2018 COMMISSION CHAMBERS CITY HALL 100 N 5TH STREET LEAVENWORTH, KANSAS
+MONDAY, April 8, 2019 COMMISSION CHAMBERS CITY HALL 100 N 5TH STREET LEAVENWORTH, KANSAS

 - 1. Call to order, roll call - 2.
-Minutes of the March meeting-Motion - 3.
-Public Hearing #2 for the CDBG- comments for/against CDBG funding proposed in the Annual Action Plan 2018-19- Motion to close hearing - 4.
-Vote to submit the 2018-19 Annual Action Plan for CDBG to the City Commissioners for approval-Motion - 5.
-Review aggregate agency scores, finalize the allocation of funds within the Public Service category-Motion - 6.
-Discuss changes/improvements for the agency review process - 7.
+Presentation for Stephen Kempf - 3.
+Minutes of the March meeting-Motion - 4.
+Public Hearing #2 for the CDBG- comments for/against CDBG funding proposed in the Annual Action Plan 2019-20- Motion to close hearing - 5.
+Vote to submit the 2019-20 Annual Action Plan for CDBG to the City Commissioners for approval once actual funds are received-Motion - 6.
 Other matters, correspondence and adjournment of public meeting

-COMMUNITY DEVELOPMENT ADVISORY BOARD MONDAY, March 12, 2018, 4:00 P.M.
+COMMUNITY DEVELOPMENT ADVISORY BOARD MONDAY, March 11, 2019, 4:00 P.M.
 COMMISSION ROOM, CITY HALL LEAVENWORTH, KANSAS

-Chairman Mike Seufert called the meeting to order at 4:00 pm and noted a quorum was present.
-Board members present Sister Paula Rose Jauernig, Bobbie Snyder, Stephen Kempf, Charles Davis and Margaret McKane.
-Kathryn Schiller was absent.
+Vice Chairman Mike Seufert called the meeting to order at 4:00 pm and noted a quorum was present.
+Board members present Charles Davis, Bobbi Snyder and Sister Paula Rose.
+Chairman Stephen Kempf has resigned and there is a board member vacancy.
 Staff members present were Community Development Coordinator Mary Dwyer and Administrative Assistant Michelle Baragary.

-Chairman Seufert called for the first item on the agenda; approval of the minutes from September 18, 2017.
-Mr. Kempf moved to accept the minutes as presented, seconded by Sr. Paula Rose and approved by a vote of 6-0.
+Vice Chairman Seufert called for the first item on the agenda; approval of the minutes from September 17, 2018.
+Mr. Davis moved to accept the minutes as presented, seconded by Ms. Snyder and approved by a vote of 4-0.

-Chairman Seufert called for the next item on the agenda: to hold Public Hearing #1 for the Community Development Block Grant (CDBG).
+Vice Chairman Seufert called for the next item on the agenda: to hold Public Hearing #1 for the Community Development Block Grant (CDBG).

-Chairman Seufert opened the public hearing and called for any questions, comments, or concerns about unmet public need.
-With no one wishing to speak, Mr. Seufert called for questions or comments about public service agency funding.
+Vice Chairman Seufert opened the public hearing and called for questions, comments, or concerns about unmet public need.